 Historically, the Authority has used its debt capacity sparingly due to the benefits of federal and state grant funding.
-Reductions in these sources of capital support over the years though, combined with an aggressive long-range Capital Improvement Plan (CIP), has resulted in more frequent use of debt sales as a revenue source for the Authority's capital needs.
-At the end of 2009 the combined outstanding debt for the Authority totaled \$163.0 million in general obligation bonds and \$3.6 million for a State Infrastructure Bank (SIB) loan, requiring combined principal and interest payments of nearly \$18.1 million in 2010.
-Principal and interest payments are expected to continue to increase in future years in support of the ongoing Capital Improvement Plan.
-Ohio law permits the Authority to issue both voted and unvoted debt and to levy ad valorem property taxes.
-Current obligations have not required the use of property taxes for debt service.
-Debt issuances are subject to three limitations as specified in the Ohio Revised Code and the Ohio Constitution:
+Reductions in these sources of capital support over the years though, combined with an aggressive long-range Capital Improvement Plan (CIP), has resulted in more frequent use of debt sales as a revenue source for the Authority capital needs.
+At the end of 2010, the combined outstanding debt for the Authority totaled \$152.8 million in general obligation bonds and \$2.2 million for a State Infrastructure Bank (SIB) loan, requiring combined principal and interest payments of nearly \$18.1 million in 2011.
+Principal and interest payments are expected to continue to increase in future years due to the on-going needs of the Capital Improvement Plan.